RichardMidnight/pi-safe/README.md

 # PiSafe  -  Raspberry Pi imaging app

-Backup and Restore Raspberry Pi SD cards ... easily create image files
+Backup/Restore Raspberry Pi SD-card to/from a compressed image-file

  - Easily make compressed images of your Raspberry Pi.